RajGothi/Advance-Deep-learning-for-Computer-Vision-GNR-650-/README.md

 - The attention map visualizations in the all layer fine-tuning case are not as informative compared to the others, as this strategy requires more training epochs.

 ## Assignment 3 (Jigsaw and Patch prediction self-supervised(SSL) task)
-:Go to Assigment 3 folder
+Go to Assigment 3 folder

 ## Self-Supervised Techniques: